MicrosoftDocs/dynamics365smb-docs/business-central/design-details-changing-costing-methods.md

 This topic describes how to resolve this situation.
 The recommended approach is to replace the item that has the incorrect costing method with a new item, and use an assembly order to transfer the inventory from the old item to the new.

 > [!NOTE]
 > Using assembly orders allows the costs to still flow although there are outstanding purchase invoices or shipping charges to post.
-Additionally, it allows for undoing the conversion and getting back the quantities of the old items, if needed.
+Additionally, it allows you to undo the conversion and get the quantities of the original items back, if needed.

 > [!TIP]
 > To become familiar with the process, we recommend that you start the conversion process with a single item or a small set of items.

 ## About Costing Methods
-In accounting, the cost of goods sold (COGS) and revenue are used to determine gross profit, as follows:
+Costing methods control cost calculations when goods are purchased, received in inventory, and sold.
+Costing methods affect the timing of amounts recorded in COGS that affect gross profit.
+It is this flow that calculates COGS.
+The cost of goods sold (COGS) and revenue are used to determine gross profit, as follows:

     gross profit = revenue - COGS

-Costing methods control the calculation of the flow of costs as goods are purchased, received in inventory, and sold.
-It is this flow that calculates COGS.
-Costing methods affect the timing of amounts recorded in COGS that affect gross profit.

-[!INCLUDE[d365fin](includes/d365fin_md.md)] supports the following costing methods:
+When you set up inventory items, you must assign a costing method.
+The method can vary from business to business, and from item to item, so it's important to choose the right one. [!INCLUDE[d365fin](includes/d365fin_md.md)] supports the following costing methods:

 * Average
 * FIFO